UMich-MAVRIC/SpotReport/README.md

 * `score_S<subject ID>_C<condition>.csv`: the score on each task image and the total score.
 * `task_time_S<subject ID>_C<condition>.csv`: the time spent on each task image.

+## LSL Inlet and Outlet Streams
-The same information is also sent on LSL outlet streams defined in `lsl_streams.py`.
+The same information saved in the output files is also sent on LSL outlet streams defined in `lsl_streams.py`.
+The LSL inlet stream is defined in `trigger.py` and is an optional method for the spot report task to read data.

 | LSL info.     | Stream Name         | Stream Type     | Channel Count | Sampling Rate   | Format      | Details |
 | ------------- | ------------------- | --------------- | ------------- | --------------- | ----------- | ----------- |
 | Outlet 1      | spt_mouse_pos       | mouse_pose      | 3             | Irregular       | int32       | Ch 1: Image ID <br> Ch 2: X position <br> Ch 3: Y position          |